xtreme1-io/xtreme1/README.md

 docker compose up
 ```

-> Some Docker images, such as `mysql`, do not support arm platform, if your computer is using arm cpu, such as Apple M1, you can add Docker Compose override file `docker-compose.override.yml`, which contains the following content.
+> Some Docker images, such as `MySQL`, do not support arm platform, if your computer is using arm cpu, such as Apple M1, you can add Docker Compose override file `docker-compose.override.yml`, which contains the following content.
 It will force using `amd64` image to run on `arm64` platform through QEMU emulation, but the performance will be affected.

 ```yaml
 services: